Free Consultation / 24 Hours a Day (614) 500-3836

 Contact Luftman, Heck & Associates For Help

 If your friend or family member has been arrested and placed in the Franklin County jail, call Luftman, Heck & Associates right away.
-Our experienced Columbus criminal defense attorneys can take on their case.
+Our experienced Columbus criminal defense attorneys can take on their case, appear at arraignment, and fight for release.

 We can represent your loved one at their arraignment and help them obtain their release from jail.
 Then, if prosecutors decide to pursue charges, we can concentrate on building them a strong defense.